osg-htc/docs/docs/release/osg-36.md

 ### XRootD ###

-We have received reports of issues with HTTPS transfers involving gfal2 and XRootD after 8h of uptime.
+We have received reports of issues with HTTPS transfers involving gfal2, openssl < 1.1.1, and XRootD after 8h of uptime.
 Follow the discussion with the developers [here](https://github.com/xrootd/xrootd/issues/1874).

 Latest News